TomUszyn/pands-weekly-tasks/README.md

      on the one set of axes.

+To read more about each file go to the [Documentation Jupyter Notebook](Documentation.ipynb).

 Feel free to explore each program to learn more about the programs and scripts I have worked on.
 I tried to make code easier to understand by making a lot of comments.
 Each program includes referal links to webpages which help to understand the code.